infobloxopen/atlas-app-toolkit/query/README.md

 ## Enabling *collection operators* in your application

-In order to get *collection operators* in you app you need the following
+In order to get *collection operators* in you app you need the following:

 - Add *collection operator* types to a request message.
 You're free to use any subset of them.